 - Inverted: Unlike any other level, the last level remains incomplete and fades to white.

 - Foreshadowing: The giant robots that pop up and disappear throughout the game

 - Frickin' Laser Beams: One of the most annoying obstacles in the game

 - Gravity Screw: An obstacle in the game includes gravity directions activated by buttons, but depends on the direction the arrows on screen are pointed.
 This can lead to all kinds of Gravity Screw when the arrows roll around amongst other things.

 - Interface Spoiler: The "hidden achievements" are told to you right in the settings under "achievements".

-- Kaizo Trap: A rare complete inversion.
+- Kaizo Trap: Inverted.
 There can be Spikes Of Doom, Giant Boulders, and saws lining up by the end and in the process of Killing You but when you get sucked up by the end pipe, You're safe regardless

 - Nintendo Hard: Oh crap...
 Not another frickin clone.

 - No Plot?
 No Problem!: All you know is that you need to get through the levels and you can save the clones.
 The rest is shrouded in mystery.